If you only have one day in Arches National Park, what should you do?

 From the Windows Road, turn left onto Scenic Drive and then it is a very quick drive to Balanced Rock.
 You can walk the 0.3 mile trail around the rock for up-close views.

-From Balanced Rock, it takes 15 minutes to drive to the Park Avenue Trailhead.
+From Balanced Rock, continue on Scenic Drive towards the park entrance.
+It takes 15 minutes to drive to the Park Avenue Trailhead.
 It is a very short walk to this viewpoint.

 This is the final stop in Arches National Park.

 Delicate Arch is the most iconic sight in Arches National Park.
 It is one of the most photographed spots in the park, so it’s going to be almost impossible to avoid the crowds here.
 Famous for its ideal lighting at sunset, this is a very popular spot for camera-wielding photographers late in the day.